JaJa2006/MAD24_P04_Team2/README.md

 The category of the app is Educational

 # Stage 1 Task
-(All pages will use responsive layout to fit the size of the screen)

-**(All pages use responsive layout to scale to the correct size of the phone)** Feature 1- logging in (User Identity from core android developer guide):
+**(All pages use responsive layout to scale to the correct size of the phone)**

-Android developer guide for User identity - https://developer.android.com/training/sign-in
+Feature 1- logging in (User Identity from core android developer guide):\n Android developer guide for User identity - https://developer.android.com/training/sign-in
 •	Create a login page that allow users to enter their username and password
 •	Move to an authentication page where the user needs to key the OTP shown in a toaster